-The 2020 Presidential Election: Implications for American Democracy, US Foreign Policy, and Canada
+2020 Presidential Election: US Democracy and Foreign Policy, and Canada

 I had the pleasure of moderating this very interesting discussion on November 5, 2020, two days after the presidential election.

 Sarah Goldfeder is a Principal at the Earnscliffe Strategy Group in Ottawa and a fellow at the Canadian Global Affairs Institute.
 She provides high-level insight on the inner workings of the U.S. and Canadian governments, including how they work together on important issues.
 With 15 years of experience in the U.S. federal government, Sarah most recently served as Special Assistant to two U.S. Ambassadors to Canada, fostering bilateral relationships at the most senior levels.
 Her understanding of the interplay between state and federal governments complements her service within the U.S. federal bureaucracy.
 She has expertise in a wide range of policy issues, which has enabled her to provide practical short and long-term advice on managing the economic, cultural and political dynamics in North America.